mjsmith037/mjsmith037.github.io/_posts/2021-09-14-Vaccination_Strategy.md

 layout: post
 title: "Why vaccination strategy is not as simple as it seems"
 author: "Matthew J. Michalska-Smith"
-date: "2021-09-10"
+date: "2021-09-14"
 categories: current_events methods
 ---

 When vaccination just started getting underway in the U.S., many people were confused and angered at the fact that many localities were pursuing vaccination strategies that didn't just boil down to vaccinating the most vulnerable.
-On the other hand, there was a significant movement to vaccinate front-line workers that often cited equity and racial justice as motivations.
+On the other hand, there was a significant movement to vaccinate front-line workers which often cited equity and racial justice as motivations.
 What didn't seem to make the news as often is the mathematics that make this a reasonable alternative to consider.

 <!--more-->